 Prague Ice Cream Gelato – Creme de la Creme

 Let’s start with my favourite Creme de la Creme at Husova 12 in the Old Town.
 They have a few places to sit down in the cafe but I usually take away a cornet or cup with 2 scoops.
 I do try different things and they’ve got more than 20 options at any given time.
 In the past I’ve tried the Peach and Prosecco (bit sweet for me) and a kind of Mojito Gelato (strong mint flavour).
-In the picture I’m just tucking into my favourite combination of coconut and salted caramel (my wife had gone for salted peanut and grenadine).
-They have other cafe/shops in the city but only this one is Gelato.
+In the first picture I’m just tucking into my favourite combination of coconut and salted caramel (my wife had gone for salted peanut and grenadine).
+The second still has my favourite coconut but this time I went for mango-chilli which has a little kick.
+They have other cafe/shops in the city but only this one is does the ice cream gelato.

 Prague Ice Cream Gelato – Puro